isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-apples/index.md

 Some bearded dragons take some time to get accustomed to a new diet or environment.
 As a result you might notice that your beardie isnt eating apples.
-But with some effort and trick you can easily get your [bearded dragon to start eating](https://pestpolicy.com/can-bearded-dragons-eat-mango/) apples.�Follow these steps to prepare and teach your beardie to eat apples:
+But with some effort and trick you can easily get your [bearded dragon to start eating](https://pestpolicy.com/can-bearded-dragons-eat-mango/) apples.Follow these steps to prepare and teach your beardie to eat apples:
 - Wash the apples to remove dirt and any chemicals used as pesticides.
 - Peel off the skin using a knife or vegetable peeler.
 Ensure you dont lose too much of the flesh.
 If this is too much work, you can get a mini peeler to help you peel apples in a short time.
 - Slice the apples into very thin pieces.
 Bearded dragons wont be able to chew large chunks of apples.
 For baby beardies, the pieces should be even smaller.